rubenhortas/pdfMetadata/README.md

 ## :star: Support

-If you find this application useful you can star this repo.
+If you find this application useful, please consider starring this repository!